monk-io/docs/docs/monkscript/yaml/index.md

     fun-boxes:
 ```

 Both `foo` and `bar` are [`runnable`](#runnable).
 The key defines has special meaning, it labels its parent node with a _descriptor_ (in this case, `runnable`).
-Monk finds relevant sections by looking at those descriptors.
+MonkOS finds relevant sections by looking at those descriptors.

 By not deciding the meaning based on names, MonkScript allows for custom naming of all "special" sections.
 Notice that `foo` has `containers` but `bar` has `fun-boxes`.
-Both `containers` and `fun-boxes` has the same meaning to Monk as only the descriptor matters.
+Both `containers` and `fun-boxes` has the same meaning to MonkOS as only the descriptor matters.

 Not relying on key names allows MonkScript to be extended with every new release without affecting the existing Kits.

 :::info

-Be sure to remember about assigning proper descriptors to the relevant sections as Monk will not interpret them without it.
+Be sure to remember about assigning proper descriptors to the relevant sections as MonkOS will not interpret them without it.

 :::

-Currently Monk recognizes several "special" sections, or definition classes higlighted below.
+Currently MonkOS recognizes several "special" sections, or definition classes higlighted below.

 ### `runnable`

 Runnables are the basic unit in Monk.
-A `runnable` is essentially something that Monk can run, manage and then stop.
+A `runnable` is essentially something that MonkOS can run, manage and then stop.
 This can be viewed as one or more containers meant to be standing together, plus associated resource definitions, variables etc.

 :::note